SGJIII/DecisionSupportAI/README.md

 ## TODO

-- Thoroughly test the workflow with FHIR sandbox data.
+- Get patient fhir id from MRN using patient.read, then use fhir id for the rest of the api calls.
-- Refine data extraction and parsing in `fhir.fhir_client`.
+- Add appointment.search (scheduled surgery) api
-- Ensure robustness in the OAuth flow and data security.
+- Create seperate app for the following
-- Document the complete user flow and system integration.
+  - Intake symptoms
-- Prepare comprehensive testing strategies, including unit and integration tests.
+  - summarize relevant aspects of patient medical history

 ## AI Prompt